 Helen loves Bertram, who is the son of a Count, but cannot wed him because of his socially superior standing.
 However, she had recently lost her father, a physician who had concocted a medication so efficacious that he had advised Helen to withhold to apply it "only in unusual need."
 Being fatherless, Helen becomes a ward of the King of France who suffers from an ailment called a fistula, which physicians cannot cure.
 Helen is determined to use her father's potion to cure him, and the monarch is so grateful that he bestows a title upon her and tells her that she can wed anyone that she fancies.
 Playgoers might expect Helen to tell the French King whom she wants, but does not do so.
 If out of deference to His Majesty, this is at odds with her resoluteness and strength of character.
 Thus, the King presents four local courtiers for her to choose from.
 She considers and rejects each in turn, before selecting Bertram.
 So, why the added palaver?
 Diana, who helps Helen get her man, suggests an answer.
 She invokes the deity Jupiter when she tells the King, "By Jove, if ever I knew man 'twas you."

 Bertram is displeased with his forced marriage and vows never to consummate it.
 He flees Paris to fight in a war in Florence, Italy, and Helen returns home to southeast France.
-She dupes everyone there into believing that she has gone on a pilgrimage to the shrine of Saint James ("Saint Jacques") at Santiago de Compostela in northwest Spain, but instead she goes in the opposite direction to Florence, Italy, thus avoiding any potential pursuit.
+She dupes everyone there into believing that she has gone on a pilgrimage to the shrine of Saint James ("Saint Jacques") at Santiago de Compostela in northwest Spain, but instead she goes in the opposite direction to Florence, Italy, thus avoiding potential pursuit.
 However, she still maintains her guise as a pilgrim to the Spanish shrine, and her identity as French.
 Why is a French pilgrim going to Spain via Italy?
 Why must she go east to go west?
 This oddity, like others in the cosmic genre of Shakespeare's plays, is overlooked.
 An explanation may lie in the etymology of "Jacques," which is often converted in English to "Jack," which in turn since medieval times is a diminutive of "John."
 If so, it is not much of a stretch to "Johannes," which is Kepler's first name.
-Possibly, Shakespeare lauds the mathematician who in Prague in 1600 became an assistant to Tycho Brahe.
-Prague is in Bohemia, which lies east of France and whose fictional wilderness is home to ferocious bears.
+Helen's eastern sojourn lauds the mathematician who in Prague in 1600 became an assistant to Tycho Brahe.

 Jove and his four brightest moons as they might appear through binoculars.